ralfhenze/railplan/README.md

     because it expects Hamcrest assertions and I wanted to be consistent with AssertJ.
 They make the tests easier to maintain and read.
 *   I use [Selenium](https://selenium.dev/) with ChromeDriver for end-to-end tests
-*   I favor Black-Box-Tests over White-Box-Tests, because they make the tests less bound to the actual implementation
 *   I use test class suffixes for better distinction: UT = Unit Tests, IT = Integration Tests, ET = End-to-End Tests
-*   I try to stick to a clear Given-When-Then / Arrange-Act-Assert test structure

 ### Quality Assurance